 The student must instead submit a copy of any IRS form that lists tax information and provides the information needed for verification.
 The form must be signed by the student unless the IRS sent the form directly to the school.
 A common form is the tax transcript.
 A student can order one by calling the IRS at 1-800-829-1040 and following the directions below or by completing and mailing Form 4506-T, Request for Transcript of Tax Return.
-If the transcript does not have as much financial information as the
+In some cases when the IRS transcript is not accessible, I copy of a tax return may be accepted.